fernandreu/blazor-pages/README.md

 Microsoft Docs already contains a [general overview](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/client-side?view=aspnetcore-3.0#github-pages) of the steps needed for a successful deploy, including an example of the final result ([repository](https://github.com/blazor-demo/blazor-demo.github.io) / [live site](https://blazor-demo.github.io/)).

-This project goes one step ahead by showing the project files from where the pages are built, as well as how to automate the entire deployment.
+This project goes one step ahead by:

+- providing the full solution from where the pages are built;
+- showing the use of an auxiliary [Shared](src/Shared) project which could be re-used in the ASP.NET Core server; and
+- automating the entire build and deployment to GitHub Pages.

 ## How it works